Not-Bay/Fortnite-Discord-RPC/README.md

 Run `install.bat`

 * Other:
-Run the command `pip -3 install -r requirements.txt`
+Run the command `python3 -m pip install -r requirements.txt`

 **Make an epic account to monitore your status**
 For this step you can use an unused epic account